Emergent Manifold Separability during Reasoning in Large Language Models: Results

 \subsection{Task Performance}

-On the depth-5 Boolean Logic task, \texttt{Ministral 3 8B Reasoning} achieves 98\% accuracy with full CoT generation, compared to 59\% (barely above random guess) when prompted for an immediate answer (cf. Fig.\ref{fig:tree_accuracy}b).
-This confirms that CoT is functionally necessary for this architecture to solve the task, and ensures that our subsequent analysis reflects correct reasoning traces.
+On the depth-5 Boolean Logic task, Ministral 3 8B Reasoning achieves 251/256 all-node trace accuracy (98.0\%) and 254/256 final-answer accuracy (99.2\%) with full CoT generation, compared to 59\% final-answer accuracy when prompted for an immediate answer (cf.\ Fig.~\ref{fig:tree_accuracy}b; the no-CoT prompt is provided in \cref{sec:app_prompts}).
+This confirms that CoT is functionally necessary for this architecture to solve the task, and ensures that our primary analysis reflects mostly correct reasoning traces.
+On the full 256-example Boolean replication runs, Qwen2.5-14B-Instruct achieves 248/256 final-answer accuracy (96.9\%) and 242/256 all-node trace accuracy (94.5\%). gpt-oss-20b is less behaviorally stable: it reaches 200/256 final-answer accuracy (78.1\%) and 170/256 all-node trace accuracy (66.4\%), with 192/256 outputs satisfying the strict formatting requirements.
+We therefore treat gpt-oss-20b as a qualitative geometric replication rather than a high-accuracy behavioral model.

+On the eligibility task, Ministral 3 8B Reasoning reaches 256/256 final-answer accuracy and 256/256 all-node accuracy under both the standard prompt and the silenced group-logic prompt.
+In the unstructured eligibility variant, Ministral reaches 213/256 final-answer accuracy (83.2\%) and 197/256 all-node line-label accuracy (77.0\%).
+Qwen2.5-7B-Instruct is weaker in this unstructured setting, reaching 166/256 final-answer accuracy (64.8\%) and 111/256 all-node line-label accuracy (43.4\%).
+Full formatting and perfect-trace counts are reported in \cref{tab:full_run_accuracy}.